 The compliance status for a virtual machine is Out of Date.
 The status indicates that the policy has been edited, but the new requirements have not been communicated to the datastore.

-- In the vSphere Web Client, browse to the virtual machine.
+- In the vSphere Client, navigate to the virtual machine.

-- Click the Manage tab and click Policies.
+- Click the Configure tab and click Policies.

 - Verify that the compliance status is Out of Date.